It's Not Easy, But Aspen Moves Toward 100 Percent Renewable Energy

 The story of Aspen's path to 100 percent renewable electricity shows it's complicated.

-In 2006, the Colorado city's utility was one of first in the country to declare a 100 percent renewable energy goal as part of its climate action plan to reduce overall greenhouse gas emissions.
+In 2006, the Colorado city's utility was one of the first in the country to declare a 100 percent renewable energy goal as part of its climate action plan to reduce overall greenhouse gas emissions.

 Aspen is built around the ski industry.
-Mayor Steve Skadron says behind the glitz of downtown stores like Prada and Gucci is an environmental mission.
+Mayor Steve Skadron says that behind the glitz of downtown stores like Prada and Gucci is an environmental mission.

 "Put aside crazy climate zealots telling everybody to sell their cars and eat tofu," he says.
 "It makes economic sense for us to support these values because our economy's based on the natural environment."